EliteArrow/doodstream-functions/README.md

 # doodstream-functions
-A program to retrive data from doodstream.com(a video streaming website) with API calls
+A program to retrieve data from doodstream.com(a video streaming website) with API calls

 <b>Documentation</b>
 1. Generate API key from https://doodstream.com/settings